TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::04 - Overview of Carbohydrate Metabolism

 Futile Cycle

-This is energetically wasteful and is largely prevented by hormonal regulation.
+This is prevented by hormonal regulation (see table below).

 Why is the glucose/glucose-6-phosphatase pair considered a futile cycle?